ScottMorris/twitter-video-generator/README.md

 #### Title Cards

 In a last minute add, in order to title the video, a quick way of making title cards was devised.
 Using the [Advanced SubStation Alpha (ASS)](https://en.wikipedia.org/wiki/SubStation_Alpha#Advanced_SubStation_Alpha) subtitle format, which has rich support for fonts, colours, positioning, and more, simple title cards were added to the filter graph.
-In order to to this a dummy video source was used that is generated on-the-fly by FFPEG and is just a solid background colour.
+In order to to this a dummy video source was used that is generated on-the-fly by FFMPEG and is just a solid background colour.

 ##### Dummy Video Input